 PJM will perform market simulations and produce cost / benefit analysis of projects specifically targeted for economic efficiency.
+The benefit component of the cost / benefit analysis (Total Annual Enhancement Benefit) could consist of an energy market benefit, a Reliability Pricing Model (RPM) benefit, or both if the project addresses both energy market and RPM constraints.
 The net present value of annual benefits will be calculated for the 15 year period starting with the RTEP year defined as current year plus 5 minus benefits for years where the project is not yet in service.
 The net present value of annual benefits will be compared to the net present value of the upgrade revenue requirement for the same 15 year period.